Intermittent solutions of the stationary 2D surface quasi-geostrophic equation: Introduction

 In this paper we consider the stationary dissipative surface quasi-geostrophic (SQG) equation

 for $\theta:\T^2 \to \R$ and $u:\T^2 \to \R^2$ mean-zero and $0 < \gamma \leq 2$.
 The non-stationary dissipative SQG equation, or just SQG equation for simplicity, is given by

 where now $\theta:[0,T) \times \T^2 \to \R$ and $u:[0,T) \times \T^2 \to \R^2$ and $T > 0$.
 The \textit{inviscid} SQG equation is simply ~\eqref{eq:SQG_not_stat} with the $\Lambda^{\gamma} \theta$ term omitted.
 By convention, when $\gamma = 0$ this refers to the inviscid SQG equation.
 From a geophysical fluid dynamics point of view, the SQG equation is an important model which describes the potential temperature at the surface of a rotating stratified fluid.
 Examples of such fluids include the surface layer of both the atmosphere and the ocean.
-See \cite{Salmon} for more discussion on the physical relevance and application of the equation.

-From a mathematical point of view, the inviscid SQG equation first was proposed as an object of study by Constantin, Majda, and Tabak \cite{CMT}.
+See \cite{Salmon} for more discussion on the physical relevance and application of the equation.\\ From a mathematical point of view, the inviscid SQG equation first was proposed as an object of study by Constantin, Majda, and Tabak \cite{CMT}.
 There are a variety of reasons for this, but perhaps the simplest of these is that $\nabla^{\perp} \theta$ obeys the same evolution equation as the vorticity in the 3D Euler equations.
 That is, if $\omega$ denotes the vorticity of the velocity $u$ in the 3D Euler equation then it is well known that

 where $D/Dt = \partial_t + u \cdot \nabla$ denotes the material derivative.
-While if $\theta$ and $u$ now solve ~\eqref{eq:SQG_not_stat} without dissipation then
+While, if $\theta$ and $u$ now solve ~\eqref{eq:SQG_not_stat} without dissipation, then

 This suggests that ~\eqref{eq:SQG_not_stat} without dissipation may serve as a model equation for 3D Euler.
-See \cite{CMT} for more discussion on the analytic and geometric properties of solutions shared by both 2D SQG and 3D Euler.
+See \cite{CMT} for more discussion on the analytic and geometric properties of solutions shared by both 2D SQG and 3D Euler.\\ On the topic of non-uniqueness of solutions to ~\eqref{eq:SQG_not_stat}, Buckmaster, Shkoller, and Vicol \cite{BSV} demonstrate that for every $1/2 < \beta < 4/5$, every $0 < \gamma < 2 - \beta$, every $\sigma < \beta/(2-\beta)$, and for every $\mathcal{H}:\mathbb{R} \to \mathbb{R}^+$ smooth and of compact support there exists non-trivial solutions which satisfy $\Lambda^{-1}\theta \in C_t^{\sigma} C_x^\beta$ and